Sugar Girls & Seamen: Game On!

-Henry Trotter's new book Sugar Girls & Seamen: A Journey into the World of Dockside Prostitution in South Africa has just been published.
+Henry Trotter's book Sugar Girls & Seamen: A Journey into the World of Dockside Prostitution in South Africa may just be the literary event of the century.
+Or perhaps not.
+But let's not quibble.
 So what's it about?!

 Sugar Girls & Seamen illuminates the shadowy world of dockside prostitution in South Africa, focusing on the women of Cape Town and Durban who sell their hospitality to foreign sailors.